TimCook/overwatch-automated-voiceliner/README.md

 Disclaimer: Software is provided "as is", without any liability or warranty.
-There will be no liability for any damages caused direct or indirect for the software.
+There will be no liability for any damages caused direct or indirect from the software.